 You do not need to invest in massive, clunky cash registers to use Shopify POS.
 The system is designed around sleek, mobile-friendly hardware.

-Device Requirements: Shopify POS runs exclusively on iOS and Android devices.
+Device requirements: Shopify POS runs exclusively on iOS and Android devices.
 It is not supported on desktop computers or Amazon Fire tablets.
 You will need a relatively modern iPhone, iPad, or Android tablet running an up-to-date operating system.

-Supported Hardware and Accessories: You can purchase fully integrated, plug-and-play equipment directly from the Shopify Hardware store, or source compatible third-party gear.
+Supported hardware and accessories: You can purchase fully integrated, plug-and-play equipment directly from the Shopify Hardware store, or source compatible third-party gear.
 Common hardware includes:

-• Tap to Pay: If you use a compatible iPhone, you can use “Tap to Pay” to accept contactless payments directly on the phone itself, requiring zero additional hardware.
+- Tap to Pay: If you use a compatible iPhone or Android phone, you can accept contactless payments directly on the device with no additional hardware.
+This is now Shopify’s primary mobile/handheld payment path.

-• Receipt Printers: Wi-Fi or Bluetooth-enabled thermal printers for customers who prefer physical receipts.
+- Receipt printers: Wi-Fi or Bluetooth-enabled thermal printers for customers who prefer physical receipts.

-• Cash Drawers: Secure, automated cash drawers that open triggered by the POS software during cash transactions.
+- Cash drawers: Secure, automated cash drawers that open triggered by the POS software during cash transactions.

-Supported Payment Methods: With the right hardware, Shopify POS accepts all major credit and debit cards, digital wallets (Apple Pay, Google Pay, Samsung Pay), cash, physical or digital gift cards, and custom payment types (like checks or store credit).
+Supported payment methods: With the right hardware, Shopify POS accepts all major credit and debit cards, digital wallets (Apple Pay, Google Pay, Samsung Pay), cash, physical or digital gift cards, and custom payment types (like checks or store credit).

 Pros and Cons of Shopify POS